Ejjaffe/unzipper/README.md

 3) Run unzipper.py in an IDE, via CMD (cd copy/paste/dir/with/zips/here; python unzipper.py), or by double-clicking it.

 ## Notes
 Unzipper.py is designed to work for python versions 2.7 (most common for old systems) to 3.8 (the most recent one).
-It only imports standard packages, so there's no need to *pip install* anything.
+It only imports standard packages, so there's no need to '''pip install''' anything.

 You can find out which python version you have installed by default by opening your command prompt (menu > search "CMD") and typing "python --version".
 If it says *"'python' is not a recognized command"*, you probably don't have python installed.